-This tasty Asian-inspired dish of stir-fried soba noodles with plenty of cabbage and corn teams well with tofu dishes.
-I especially like it with Sweet and Savory Glazed Orange Tofu, pictured in these photos as an accompaniment to the noodles.
-This simple noodle dish is super quick and easy to prepare and can be on the table in about twenty minutes.
+This tasty Asian-inspired dish of stir-fried soba noodles, featuring plenty of cabbage and corn teams especially well with tofu dishes.
+It’s a noodle dish that’s super quick and easy to prepare and can be on the table in about twenty minutes.

 Traditional Japanese soba (buckwheat noodles) are shaped like thin spaghetti and combine hearty-tasting buckwheat flour with wheat flour.
 Watch them carefully as they cook — they get to that pleasantly al dente texture pretty fast.
 Though I love the look and taste of soba, you’re welcome to substitute other kinds of long noodles.

 Japanese soba noodles comes in varying percentages of buckwheat, from 20% buckwheat / 80% wheat to 100% buckwheat.
 The greater percentage of mineral-rich buckwheat, the more pronounced the flavor.

 100% buckwheat is wheat-free, and considered to be gluten-free, but be aware that pure buckwheat noodles aren’t easy to come by in Western markets.
 Most will contain a percentage of wheat, so read labels if that’s a concern for you.
 See more in our Guide to Soba Noodles.

 Sweet and Savory Glazed Orange Tofu, pictured above, is a simple and fantastic companion to serve with the noodles.

 Shopping/pantry list:This dish proves that you don’t need a lot of ingredients to make a tasty dish.
 Here’s what the recipe calls for.
 Chances are some of these are already pantry, freezer, or refrigerator staples: